Security and Reliability

 A technical solution is only useful if people can trust it to protect information, stay available, and behave predictably.

 Security and reliability are not separate concerns from development.
 They are part of the structure of the system itself.
-They influence how data is collected, stored, transferred, accessed, backed up, monitored, and restored when something goes wrong.
+They influence how data is collected, stored, transferred, accessed, backed up, monitored, restored, and governed when something changes or goes wrong.

-Security focuses on protecting systems, users, and data from unauthorized access, misuse, exposure, or corruption.
-It includes safeguards such as encryption, authentication, authorization, access control, secure credentials, logging, and data protection rules.
+Security focuses on protecting systems, users, and data from unauthorized access, misuse, exposure, corruption, or disruption.
+It includes safeguards such as authentication, authorization, encryption, access control, credential protection, secure configuration, logging, and data protection rules.

 Reliability focuses on whether the system can continue working correctly over time.
-It includes uptime, error handling, backups, monitoring, alerts, recovery processes, and operational continuity.
+It includes uptime, error handling, monitoring, alerts, backups, recovery processes, operational ownership, and continuity planning.

 The two are closely connected.
 A system that is secure but constantly unavailable is not reliable.
 A system that is fast and convenient but exposes sensitive data is not safe.
 A strong technical solution needs both.